omeedcs/metaworld-theoretical-similarity/INSTALL.md

 ln -sf /Applications/MuJoCo.app/Contents/Frameworks/MuJoCo.framework
 ```

-Try running the `test_mw_installation.py`.
+Try running the `test-mw-installation.py`.
 There might be some warnings about casting floats, but it shouldn't error.
 Presumably it's working.

+## Stable Baselines
+Following [their instructions](https://github.com/DLR-RM/stable-baselines3) worked really well.

+### PyTorch
+Install Pytorch using the command on the PyTorch website.
+There shouldn't be any issues.

+### PyGLet
+OpenAI Gym needs PyGLet to render the cartpole task.
+Use `pip install pyglet==1.5.27` to get the right version.

+Try running `stable-baselines-installation.py` to check if it worked.